rdbo/libmem/docs/api/c/LM_FindProcess.md

 # Parameters

 - procstr: string containing the name of the process, such as `"test1.exe"` or `"dwm"`.
-It may also be a relative/absolute path, like `"mygame/game.exe"`, or `"/usr/bin/bash"`
+It may also be a relative/absolute path, like `"mygame/game.exe"`, or `"/usr/bin/bash"`.
-- procbuf: pointer to an `lm_process_t` variable that will receive the process information
+- procbuf: pointer to an `lm_process_t` variable that will receive the process information.

 # Return Value